Requirements for Heart Transplant Candidates

 - Ability to stick to the treatment plan before and after transplant.

-After your transplant surgery, you will be required to take medicines that will suppress your immune system for the rest of your life.
+After your heart transplant surgery, you will be required to take medicines that will suppress your immune system for the rest of your life.

 Health problems that can increase the risk of issues after transplant include: